pydata/xarray/doc/weather-climate.rst

    (YYYY-MM-DDThh:mm:ss), as well as the default cftime string format (YYYY-MM-DD hh:mm:ss).
 This is somewhat more restrictive than pandas;
-   in other words, some datetime strings that would be valid for a :py:class:`pandas.DatetimeIndex` would not be valid for an :py:class:`~xarray.CFTimeIndex`.
+   in other words, some datetime strings that would be valid for a :py:class:`pandas.DatetimeIndex` are not valid for an :py:class:`~xarray.CFTimeIndex`.

 - Access of basic datetime components via the ``dt`` accessor (in this case